 access control to the Control Agent.

-The following sections discuss how the development team ensures code quality and handles vulnerabilities.
+The following sections discuss how the Kea DHCP development team ensures code quality and handles vulnerabilities.

-In case of a security vulnerability in Kea, ISC will notify support customers ahead of the public disclosure, and will provide a patch and/or updated installer package that remediates the vulnerability.
+In case of a security vulnerability in Kea, ISC notifies support customers ahead of any public disclosure, and provides a patch and/or updated installer package to remediate the vulnerability.

 When a security update is published, both the source tarballs and the ISC-maintained packages are published on the same day.
 This enables users of the native Linux update mechanisms (such as Debian's and Ubuntu's apt or RedHat's dnf) to update their systems promptly.

 Kea undergoes extensive tests during its development.
-The following is an excerpt from all the processes that are used to ensure adequate code quality:
+The following are some of the processes that are used to ensure adequate code quality:

-- Roughly 50% of the source code is dedicated to unit tests.
-As of Dec.
-2020, there are over 6000 unit tests and the number is increasing with time.
+Roughly 50% of the source code is dedicated to unit tests.
+As of December 2020, there were over 6000 unit tests and the number is increasing with time.
 Unit tests are required to commit any new feature.

-- There are performance tests with over 80 scenarios that test Kea overall performance and resiliency to various levels of traffic, measuring various metrics (latency, leases per seconds, packets per seconds, CPU usage, memory utilization and others).
+There are performance tests with over 80 scenarios that test Kea overall performance and resiliency to various levels of traffic, and measuring various metrics (latency, leases per seconds, packets per seconds, CPU usage, memory utilization, and others).

-- Kea uses CI (Continuous Integration).
+Kea uses Continuous Integration (CI).
 This means that the great majority of tests (all unit and system tests, and in some cases also performance tests) are run for every commit.
-Many lighter tests are run on branches, before the code is even accepted.
+Many "lighter" tests are run on branches, before the code is even accepted.

-- Negative testing.
-Many unit and system tests check for negative scenarios, such as incomplete, broken, truncated packets, API commands, configuration files, incorrect sequences (such as sending packets in invalid order) and more.
+Many unit and system tests check for negative scenarios, such as incomplete, broken, or truncated packets, API commands, and configuration files, as well as incorrect sequences (such as sending packets in an invalid order) and more.

-- The Kea team uses static code analyzers: Coverity Scan, shellcheck, danger.
+The Kea team uses the following static code analyzers: Coverity Scan, shellcheck, and danger.

-- The Kea team uses dynamic code analyzers: Valgrind, Thread Sanitizer (TSAN).
+The Kea team uses the following dynamic code analyzers: Valgrind and Thread Sanitizer (TSAN).

 The Kea team has a process for running fuzz testing, using AFL.
-There are two modes which are run.
-The first mode fuzzes incoming packets, effectively throwing millions of mostly broken packets at Kea per day.
-The second mode fuzzes configuration structures and forces Kea to attempt to load them.
+There are two modes which are run: the first mode fuzzes incoming packets, effectively throwing millions of mostly broken packets at Kea per day, while the second mode fuzzes configuration structures and forces Kea to attempt to load them.
 Kea has been fuzzed since around 2018 in both modes.
 The input seeds (the data being used to generate or "fuzz" other input) are changed periodically.

-Software releases are signed with PGP, and distributed via the ISC web site, which is itself DNSSEC-signed, so you can be confident the software has not been tampered with.
+All ISC software releases are signed with PGP and distributed via the ISC website, which is itself DNSSEC-signed, so users can be confident the software has not been tampered with.

-According to Core Infrastructure project, a "bus factor" or a “truck factor" is the minimum number of project members that have to suddenly disappear from a project (“hit by a bus") before the project stalls due to lack of knowledgeable or competent personnel.
-It’s hard to estimate precisely, but the bus factor for Kea is somewhere around 5.
-As of 2021, there are 6 core developers and 2 QA engineers, with many additional casual contributors (product manager, support team, IT, etc).
+According to the Core Infrastructure project, a "bus factor" or "truck factor" is the minimum number of project members that have to suddenly disappear from a project ("be hit by a bus") before the project stalls due to lack of knowledgeable or competent personnel.
+It is hard to estimate precisely, but the bus factor for Kea is somewhere around five.
+As of 2021, there are six core developers and two quality assurance engineers, with many additional casual contributors (product manager, support team, IT, etc.).
 The team is geographically dispersed.